busterjs/buster-docs/getting-started.rst

 the above configuration).

 While ``node test/my-test.js`` is nice and convenient, you want to use the ``buster-test`` binary to get at the full power of Buster.
 Open a terminal, ``cd`` to your project, and type in ``buster test``.
-Here's the output from the test run of :doc:`buster-args <args>:
+Here's the output from the test run of :ref:`buster-args <args>:

 .. image:: _static/node-testing/buster-test-node.png
     :width: 633
     :height: 382

-See the :doc:`Node testing <node-testing>` documentation for more.
+See the :ref:`Node testing <node-testing>` documentation for more.

 Browser tests
 -------------